johndoe31415/ratched/README.md

 interception for spying purposes is despicable and dangerous.

 # Dependencies
-ratches requires at least OpenSSL v1.1.
+ratched requires at least OpenSSL v1.1.

 # License
 ratched is licensed under the GNU GPL-3.